merklejerk/solpp/README.md

 - `#for` blocks for repeating code.
 - Expand (substitute) with `${...}` or evaluate with `$${...}` symbols, macros, and expressions anywhere in your code.
-- All math is done in extremely high precision (120 digits) and can represent both positive and negative integers or decimals.
+- All math is done in extremely high precision (up to120 digits) and can represent integers AND decimals.
 - Robust expression syntax with many useful builtin functions.

 ## Topics